 If you didn’t already know, our fall probiotic is focused on balancing mood.
 One key way to ensure you are setting yourself up for success and NOT biting off the barista’s head in the morning is through SLEEP.
-It’s why we put melatonin and l-Acetyl Carnitine in Mood – but you should be able to sleep without it, too.

 So how do you get a good night’s sleep?